-for Grand Canyon National Park guides the management of resources, visitor use, and general development at the park.
+The General Management Plan for Grand Canyon National Park was developed in 1995, and it guides the management of resources, visitor use, and general development at the park.
 The primary purpose of the plan is to provide a foundation from which to protect park resources while providing for meaningful visitor experiences.

 1. South Rim: Hermit's Rest, Grand Canyon Village, and Desert View